Klipper3d/klipper/docs/G-Codes.md

 - `QUERY_FILAMENT_SENSOR SENSOR=<sensor_name>`: Queries the current
   status of the filament sensor.
 The data displayed on the terminal will depend on the sensor type defined in the confguration.
+  In a case when filament montion sensor is set query will retrun information about measured sensitivity.
+This represent value measured by firmware and could be used to calibration/tune of value set in config file.
+This should prevent false positive triggering.
 - `SET_FILAMENT_SENSOR SENSOR=<sensor_name> ENABLE=[0|1]`: Sets the
   filament sensor on/off.
 If ENABLE is set to 0, the filament sensor will be disabled, if set to 1 it is enabled.